jnelson83/minimal-mistakes/index.md

 ---
 layout: splash
 ---
-Derustit is a boutique metal restoration business that offers state-wide restoration services to suit a wide range of applications.
+DerustIt is a boutique metal restoration business that offers state-wide restoration services to suit a wide range of applications.
 Potential applications include (but are not limited to):
 * Automotive enthusiasts
 * Home renovators